 Expected release date: Q3 2018

-Given Samsung’s large portfolio of Android devices, it would take Samsung a good deal of time to update the Galaxy S8, S8 Plus, Galaxy Note 8, Galaxy S7 and S7 Edge to Oreo update: first for unlocked variants, and then for locker variants at various carriers in USA and across the world.
+Given Samsung’s large portfolio of Android devices, it would take Samsung a good deal of time to update the Galaxy S8, S8 Plus, Galaxy Note 8, Galaxy S7 and S7 Edge to Oreo update: first for unlocked variants, and then for locked variants at various carriers in USA and across the world.

-After they are done with their flagship releases of the year 2017 and 2016, their Oreo update software team would invest its time developing Oreo for the Galaxy C5, C7, C8, etc. handsets, while also working side-by-side on Galaxy A and J series of sets.
-All of this means Oreo update release for Galaxy C5/C7/C8 would take time, and it could be Q3 2018 easily by the time we see the Oreo OTA for first Galaxy C series handset.
+After they are done with their flagship releases of the year 2017 and 2016, their Oreo update software team would invest its time developing Oreo for the Galaxy C5, C7, C9 Pro, etc. handsets, while also working side-by-side on Galaxy A and J series of sets.
+All of this means Oreo update release for Galaxy C5/C7/C9 Pro would take time, and it could be Q3 2018 easily by the time we see the Oreo OTA for first Galaxy C series handset.

 Galaxy Tab S3 Oreo update

 Galaxy Tab S3 is easily the best Android tablet available on the market right now.
 It packs the best hardware in a tablet and is an eligible candidate for the Android 8.0 update too.
 When will Samsung release the Oreo update for the Galaxy Tab S3, though?

 As regards Tab S2 Oreo update, well, it would happen only after Samsung is done with the Galaxy Tab S3’s Oreo OTA.
-We think it would be released alongside Oreo rollout for devices in the C and J series, somewhere towards the end of Q2 or in early Q3 2018.
+We think it would be released alongside Oreo rollout for devices in the C and J series, somewhere in Q3 2018.
 BTW, the Tab S2 was launched by Samsung in 2015 but refreshed in 2016.
 As far as we know, the 2015 releases will not see a day in Oreo, but as regards 2016 iterations of the Tab S2 tablets, we do think Samsung would take a lenient view and bring them the Android Oreo upgrade.